RRArny/wxfetch/README.md

 ## Configuration

-So far, no configuration options other than the ones described above are recognised, but they're coming in the future!
+The configuration is loaded from `~/.config/wxfetch/config.toml` or from a TOML-file as specified by the `-c` flag.

+Except for position, these options present personal minima and reflect the colours used.
+For instance a cloud layer with an altitude lower than the specified minimum will be rendered red.

+It is advisable to just copy and modify the sample file from the git repository.
+The program expects the file to be structured as follows:

+### Position

+  - `airfield`: ICAO or IATA code of the reporting aerodrome.
+  - `lat` & `lon`: Latitude and longitude.
+The program will look for the nearest reporting station to these coordinates.

+If none of the options above are supplies the program defaults to geoip.
+Positions supplied as command line parameters override the options from the config file.

+### Clouds

+  - `cloud_minimum`: Minimum altitude for cloud layers.
+  - `cloud_marginal`: Altitude at which cloud layers will still be considered marginal.

+### Temperature

+  - `temp_minimum`: Minimum temperature.
+  - `spread_minimum`: Minimum spread.

+### Wind

+  - `wind_var_maximum`: Maximum wind variability.
+  - `wind_maximum`: Maximum wind speed.
+  - `gust_maximum`: Maximum gust difference.

+### Age

+  - `age_maximum`: Maximum age of the report.
+  - `age_marginal`: Marginal age of the report.

+### Visibility

+  - `visibility_minimum`: Minimum visibility.
+  - `visibility_marginal`: Marginal visibility.

 ## Providing API keys

 For wxfetch to work you will need a free account on https://avwx.rest/.
-Once you have created an account, go ahead and copy `secrets_template.toml` to `secrets.toml` and paste in your API key.
+Once you have created an account, go ahead and set the environment variable `AVWX_API_KEY` to your API key.

-## Todos

-- [ ] Configuration options
-  - [ ] Personal wx minima
-- [ ] Load secret from environment instead of file